This is the multi-page printable view of this section. Click here to print.

 • Refer to the supported OS list

-• The total number of detected vulnerabilities and the count by severity are displayed as a graph
+• The total number of detected vulnerabilities and the count of vulnerabilities by severity are displayed as a graph

-• Vulnerabilities are classified into six levels by severity (Critical, High, Medium, Low, Negligible, Unknown)
+• Vulnerabilities are classified into six severity levels (Critical, High, Medium, Low, Negligible, Unknown)

 Table.
 Summary of Vulnerability Inspection Results

-Vulnerability tab allows you to view the list of all discovered vulnerabilities.
+In the Vulnerability tab, you can view the list of all discovered vulnerabilities.

 ItemDetailed description

-CVEExternal link to verify the detected vulnerability ID (CVE ID) and detailed information about the vulnerability
+CVEExternal links to verify the detected vulnerability ID (CVE ID) and detailed information about the vulnerability

 • CVE (Common Vulnerabilities and Exposures)